A mixed precision preconditioned Jacobi method for the symmetric eigenvalue problem: Abstract

 \section{Abstract}

 The eigenvalue problem is a fundamental problem in scientific computing.
-In this paper, we propose a mixed precision Jacobi method for the symmetric eigenvalue problem.
-We first compute the eigenvalue decomposition of a real symmetric matrix by an eigensolver at low precision and we obtain a low-precision matrix of eigenvectors.
-Then by using the modified Gram-Schmidt orthogonalization process to the low-precision eigenvector matrix in high precision, a high-precision orthogonal matrix is obtained, which is used as an initial guess for the Jacobi method.
-We give the rounding error analysis for the proposed method and the quadratic convergence of the proposed method is established under some sufficient conditions.
-We also present a mixed precision one-side Jacobi method for the singular value problem and the corresponding rounding error analysis and quadratic convergence are discussed.
-Numerical experiments on CPUs and GPUs are conducted to illustrate the efficiency of the proposed mixed precision Jacobi method over the original Jacobi method.
+In this paper, we first give the error analysis for a single step or sweep of Jacobi's method in floating point arithmetic.
+Then we propose a mixed precision preconditioned Jacobi method for the symmetric eigenvalue problem: We first compute the eigenvalue decomposition of a real symmetric matrix by an eigensolver at low precision and we obtain a low-precision matrix of eigenvectors; Then by using the high-precision modified Gram-Schmidt orthogonalization process, a high-precision orthogonal matrix is obtained, which is used as an initial guess for Jacobi's method.
+The rounding error analysis of the proposed method is established under some conditions.
+We also present a mixed precision preconditioned one-sided Jacobi method for the singular value problem and the corresponding rounding error analysis is discussed.
+Numerical experiments on CPUs and GPUs are reported to illustrate the efficiency of the proposed method over the original Jacobi method.